greenwood-suzanne/hot_METS/README.md

 # Implementation:
    The pipeline will input in the specified folder directory containing your FASTQ reads and will perform the following major steps:

-   Part I:
+   * Part I:

    -Evaluate quality of raw data

-   Part II:
    -Filter and trim the raw data: Removes PCR/Sequencing primers, excluding all N bases and all reads with PHRED scores below specified threshold.

    -Evaluate errors: neessary for the acquisition of taxonomy information in latter steps.
 Outputs plots of error x quality.